-- The very notion of knowledge-building communities was proposed by Scardamalia and Bereiter and the CSILE research group at Toronto.
-They pioneered CSCL, working on pedagogical theory, system design and evaluation of computer-supported classroom practices. - They cited the work of Lave and Wenger on situated learning, a distillation of ideas brewing in an active intellectual community in the San Francisco Bay area that had a formative impact on CSCW in the 1970's. - The socio-cultural theory elaborated there, in turn, had its roots in Vygotsky and his circle, which rose out of the Russian revolution; the activity theory that grew out of that group's thinking still exerts important influences in the CSCW and CSCL communities.
+The very notion of knowledge-building communities was proposed by Scardamalia and Bereiter and the Computer-Supported International Learning Environment (CSILE) research group in Toronto.
+They pioneered CSCL, working on pedagogical theory, system design, and evaluation of computer-supported classroom practices.

-- The personal experience behind this book is perhaps most strongly associated with: - o McCall, Fischer and the Center for LifeLong Learning & Design in Colorado, where I studied, collaborated and worked on Hermes and CIE in the early 1990's (see chapters 4 & 5); - o the Computers & Society research group led by Herrmann at the University of Dortmund (now at Bochum), that collaborated on WebGuide and negotiation support (chapters 6 & 9); - Owen Research, Inc., where TCA and the Crew software for NASA were developed (chapters 1 & 3); - o the Institute for Cognitive Science at Boulder, where State the Essence was created (chapter 2); - o the ITCOLE Project in the European Union (2001-02), in which I designed BSCL and participated as a visiting scientist in the CSCW group at Fraunhofer-FIT (chapters 7 & 8); - o the research community surrounding the conferences on computer support for collaborative learning, where I was Program Chair in 2002 (chapter 11); and - o the Virtual Math Teams Project that colleagues and I launched at Drexel University in 2003 (chapter 21).
+- They cited the work of Lave and Wenger on situated learning, a distillation of ideas brewing in an active intellectual community in the San Francisco Bay area that had a formative impact on CSCW in the 1970s. - The sociocultural theory elaborated there, in turn, had its roots in Vygotsky and his circle, which rose out of the Russian revolution.
+The activity theory that grew out of that group's thinking still exerts important influences in the CSCW and CSCL communities. - The personal experience behind this book is perhaps most strongly associated with. - McCall, Fischer, and the Center for LifeLong Learning and Design in Colorado, where I studied, collaborated, and worked on Hermes and CIE in the early 1990s (see chapters 4 and 5); - The Computers and Society research group led by Herrmann at the University of Dortmund (now at Bochum), which collaborated on WebGuide and negotiation support (chapters 6 and 9); - Owen Research, Inc., where TCA and the Crew software for NASA were developed (chapters 1 and 3); - The Institute for Cognitive Science at Boulder, where State the Essence was created (chapter 2); - The Innovative Technology for Collaborative Learning and Knowledge Building (ITCOLE) project in the European Union (2001-2002), in which I designed BSCL and participated as a visiting scientist in the CSCW group at Fraunhofer-FIT (chapters 7 and 8); - The research community surrounding the conferences on computer support for collaborative learning, where I was program chair in 2002 (chapter 11); and - The Virtual Math Teams (VMT) project that colleagues and I launched at Drexel University in 2003 (chapter 21).

-But today, knowledge building is a global enterprise and, at any rate, most of the foundational concepts-like knowledge, learning and meaning-have been forged in the millennia-long discourse of Western philosophy, whose history is reviewed periodically in the following chapters.
+But today knowledge building is a global enterprise, and most of the foundational concepts-like knowledge, learning, and meaning-have been forged in the millennia-long discourse of Western philosophy, whose history is reviewed periodically in the following chapters.